 Each project will be scored using the criteria listed below.
 Documentation must be provided at time of application for points to be awarded.
 Any supportive documentation is subject to verification, and the Authority may require additional information as a condition of awarding points.
 The Authority may reject any documentation deemed to be insufficient, unsupported, or inadequate for the particular scoring criteria.
 Partial points will not be awarded unless specifically provided for in the description of the points category.
+Use conventional rounding (half round up) for all calculations, unless otherwise noted.

-1. Non-Age Restricted Units
+1. General Occupancy Units